Isle of Thanet, Kent

 The population falling within the Union at the 1831 census had been 7,474 — with parishes ranging in size from from Stonar (population 52) to St Peter's (2,342).
 The average annual poor-rate expenditure for the period 1831-4 had been £7,688 or £1.0s.7d. per head of the population.

-The Isle of Thanet Union workhouse was erected in 1836 at a site at Minster in Thanet.
-It was designed by Assistant Poor Law Commissioner Sir Francis Head using the "courtyard" plan the he had originated.
+Initially, the Guardians' meetings were held at the Prospect Inn.
+They quickly purchase 2½ acres of land at Minster on which to build the Isle of Thanet Union workhouse.
+The establishment, which was opened in 1836, was designed by Assistant Poor Law Commissioner, Sir Francis Head, using the "courtyard" plan the he had originated.
 This type of layout, in which an outer perimeter of buildings enclosed a large inner courtyard, was employed by a number of Kent Unions including Blean, Bridge, Eastry, East Ashford, Faversham and Maidstone.
-In 1835, the Poor Law Commissioners authorised an expenditure of £6,583 on construction of the building which was to accommodate 400 inmates.
+The Poor Law Commissioners authorised an expenditure of £6,583 on construction of the building which was to accommodate 400 inmates.
 The workhouse location and layout are shown on the 1907 map below.

 Manston Cottage Homes

-In 1901, the Isle of Thanet Union opened a children's home at Manston.
+In 1901, the Isle of Thanet Union opened a children's home at Manston (or Manstone).

 The homes comprised four pairs of houses and could accommodate a total of 120 children.